kramhash/middleman_example/README.md

 bundle exec middleman
 ```

-Now you can see project top on your browser.
+Now you can see project top on your browser at http:localhost:4567.
 Good luck !